 When you love leather and your work dress code permits wearing the hide, read how you can style leather pants for work.
+Because these bottoms are typically worn at temperatures 32F to 50F (0-10C), this post also addresses what outerwear to wear with leather pants to look work appropriate when meeting with customers.

 - How to Wear Leather Pants to Work